 In developing countries, mobile payment solutions have been deployed as a means of extending financial services to the “unbanked” or “underbanked” segment of the population which according to the financial access 2009 report “Half the World is Unbanked” is estimated to be as much as 50% of the adult population.
 Due to the financial standing of the people involved, these payment solutions are often used for micropayments.

 The use of mobile payments in developing countries has attracted public and private funding by organizations such as the Bill and Melinda Gates Foundation, USAID and MercyCorps.
-Consumers expect that new technology will continue to facilitate the convenience of carrying out daily and repetitive payment related tasks, for example, an area that is still generating a great deal of attention is the use hard cash in conducting commercial and personal daily payments.
-It is now widely expected that some new pervasive technology-based solution should be introduced to minimise this problem.
+Consumers expect that new technology will continue to facilitate the convenience of carrying out daily and repetitive payment related tasks, for example, an area that is still generating a great deal of attention is the use of hard cash in conducting commercial and personal daily payments.
+It is now widely expected that some new pervasive technology-based solutions should be introduced to minimise this problem.

 The Speed of Payments – All That Matter